Maximilian-Winter/llama-cpp-agent/ReadMe.md

 ```

 ### RAG - Retrieval Augmented Generation
 This example shows how to do RAG with colbert reranking.
+You have to install the optional rag dependencies (ragatouille) to use the RAGColbertReranker class and this example.
 ```python
 import json